-Amaretto cherries made from scratch, boozy, delicious, and inexpensive.
-A perfect addition to lots of desserts and even savory dishes.
+The Amaretto cherries are made from scratch; they are boozy, delicious, and inexpensive.
+They are a perfect addition to many desserts and even savory dishes.

 Considering how expensive it is to buy a jar of Amaretto cherries, you will not believe how simple and cheap this recipe is.
 All you need is some Amaretto liqueur, fruit, sugar, and some spices.
 You will pay less for the whole batch than you would pay for one jar of these boozy cherries in the store.

 And what a nice thing to add to any Christmas present later this year!
 Preserve now and make a present of it (stress-free) in winter.
-Or you could try other drunken cherries like the Cherries in Kirsch.
+Or you could try other drunken cherries like the Cherries in Kirsch or the Red Wine Cherries.

 - This is a great way of preserving cherries if you happen to have a tree in the garden.

-- They have a long shelf-life, so you can make quite a few jars if you have that bottle of liqueur already.
+- They have a long shelf life, so if you already have that bottle of liqueur, you can make quite a few jars.

 - These homemade Amaretto cherries contain no additives or weird stuff.